ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Fixed the CDDL definition of 'sign_info_entry'.

 * Clarified meaning of the 'cred_fmt' and 'exp' parameters.

+* Clarified that invariance applies to resources paths, not to resources.

 * Relaxed rule about including the 'peer_roles' parameter.